CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * control and coordinate the information security process,
 * to support the management level in the preparation of the information security guideline,
 * co-ordinate the creation of the security concept, the emergency preparedness concept and other sub-concepts and system security policies, as well as adopting further information security policies and regulations;
-* prepare the implementation plan for the security measures and initiate and verify their realization,
+* prepare the implementation plan for the security measures and initiate and verify their implementation,
 * to report to the management level and the IS management team on the status quo of information security,
-* coordinate security-related projects and ensure the flow of information between area IT, project and IT system security officers
+* coordinate security-related projects and ensure the flow of information between area IT, project and IT system security officers,
 * to investigate security-related incidents as well
 * To initiate and control awareness-raising and training on information security.
 The Information Security Officer must be involved in all major projects that have a significant impact on information processing, as well as in the introduction of new applications and IT systems, to ensure that security-relevant aspects are adequately addressed.
 These include z.
 For example, the procurement of IT systems or the design of IT-based business processes.